syntasso/kratix-marketplace/dex-group-authentication/README.md

 dex    3/3     3            3           17m
 ```

 The kind cluster created in the earlier steps is now setup with Dex installed onto it.

-The final step is to create a resource
+The final step is to create a resource request stating what GitHub `userGroups` should be allowed *read only* access the
-request stating what github `userGroups` should be allowed to access the Kubernetes environment.
-For example `userGroups: syntasso` would
+Kubernetes environment.
+For example `userGroups: syntasso` would allow all users in the `syntasso` org to have
-allow all users in the `syntasso` org to have access to the cluster. `userGroups: syntasso:my-team` would limit it to only members of the `my-team` team
+access to the cluster. `userGroups: syntasso:my-team` would limit it to only members of the `my-team` team
 in the `syntasso` org.

-To make a resource request modify the local `resource-request.yaml` with your desired group and run the following while targeting the platform cluster:
+To make a Resource Request modify the local `resource-request.yaml` with your desired group and run the following while targeting the platform cluster:
 ```
 kubectl apply -f resource-request.yaml
 ```